iam-navyaK/iam-navyaK/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
 Hello!
 I'm Koya Navya Keerthana, a passionate MERN stack developer from an ECE background who's now building cool full-stack web apps and Chrome extensions.
-I'm currently exploring ideas for smart productivity tools and AI-powered helpers.

 I love learning by building and believe in trial, error & laughter along the way. 😄